Stheven-Cabral/typescript-drag-and-drop-project/README.md

 # typescript-drag-and-drop-project

-Project for building a drag and drop feature with TypeScript.
-(Incomplete)
+A drag and adrop project management tool built with TypeScript.